LucaFumis/playground/README.md

-Few experiments just for fun and to test things out.
+Few experiments just for fun and to test configurations etc.
 Currently not used.